YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/05_getting_data.rst

 Models
 ------

 We briefly went over the structure of models in the Mojits module when we discussed mojit MVC.
 Let’s just summarize some of the important points about mojit models.

 Location
 --------

-The location of models are in the models directory under the mojit directory.
-So, if your mojit is myMojit, the models would be found in myMojit/models.
+The location of models are in the ``models`` directory under the mojit directory.
+So, if your mojit is ``myMojit``, the models would be found in ``myMojit/models``.

 File Naming Convention
 ----------------------

 The file name of a model has two parts.
 The model name and the affinity.
-The model name is an arbitrary string, and the affinity as we have said before indicates where the code is running.
-The affinity may be server, client, or common, where common indicates the code can run on either the server or client.
-Thus, the syntax of the model file name is the following: {model_name}.{affinity}.js
+The model name is an arbitrary string, and the affinity, as we have said before, indicates where the code is running.
+The affinity may be ``server``, ``client``, or ``common``, where ``common`` indicates the code can run on either the server or client.
+Thus, the syntax of the model file name is the following: ``{model_name}.{affinity}.js``

 Models as YUI Modules
 ---------------------

-Models like controllers are registered with YUI as modul es with YUI.add, have their own namespace, and list dependencies in the requires array.
+Models like controllers are registered with YUI as modules with ``YUI.add``, have their own namespace, and list dependencies in the ``requires`` array.

 Below is the skeleton of the model.
-Notice that we have required the ‘yql’ module.
+Notice that we have required the ``yql`` module.
 This is the main way for getting data.
 If you haven’t heard of or used YQL before, don’t worry, we’ll give you a little primer before writing code to get data with YQL in the next section.

 .. code-block:: javascript

-   YUI.add('githubModel', function(Y, NAME) {
+   YUI.add('GithubModel', function(Y, NAME) {

      // The namespace for the model that passes the
      // name